We’re here to help! Call 1.800.356.5221

 Whether you need a quiet mask, are on a budget, or want to go with a customer favorite, you don’t need to sacrifice your facial hair in order to find a beard-friendly CPAP mask to get the most out of your CPAP therapy.

-If you’re growing in a beard or don’t want to try a full face mask, remember to get a chinstrap as you switch to a nasal or nasal pillow version.
+Don’t forget to look for the most minimal option that will work for you first, and move up to larger, more secure designs as needed.
+If you’re growing in a beard or don’t want to try a full face mask, remember to get a chinstrap as you switch to a nasal or nasal pillow version for the most effective therapy.

 Related Reading: How to Choose The Best CPAP Chinstrap For You!